PatMartin/dexjs/README.md

 # Introduction

 Dex.js is a javascript framework for visual components.
+Dex.js is a child project of Dex for the purpose of achieving visuals which were easily embedded in other javascript and non-javascript projects.

-Dex.js takes the best open source visual frameworks and wraps them in a consistent interface while also extending them to interoperate with one another.
+Dex.js takes many of the best open source visual frameworks and wraps them in a consistent interface while also extending their capabilities and creating a way for them to communicate and interoperate with one another.

-Dex.js offers powerful filters for sifting through the noise and gui controls for controling the finer details of how the data is presented.
+Additionally, dex.js offers powerful filters for sifting through the noise and gui controls for controling the finer details of how the data is presented.

 # Examples